 Of great importance is the dedication the chapter has to offering culinary certification opportunities on a regular basis to its membership.
 "With thousands of chefs competing in the job market, it is essential to prove your culinary competency.
 Certification through the American Culinary Federation demonstrates skill, knowledge and professionalism to the food service industry."
 (ACF Web Site,2012) This establishes our high regard for quality educational programming at each meeting held on the first Monday of each month except for December and July.
 Check the Chapter Page on the ACF National Site for meeting location, theme, educational topic and time of each meeting.

 Student achievement and the developing of a passion for the "world of food and what it has to offer" is a goal of the mentoring given to student members by professional members and for those that take the challenge of competition and certification through the practical exam opportunities provided through the chapter's goals and mission directives.

-Activities such as the Chocolate Sunday Festival and Adventure Dinners have been anchor activities for the chapter in the fall of 2012 and early spring of 2013.
+Activities such as the Chocolate Sunday Festival and Adventure Dinners have been anchor activities for the chapter in the fall of 2012 and 2013 and will continiue in 2014.
 These activities help to support the main mission of the chapter " to educate children and families in understanding proper nutrition through community-based initiatives led by the ACF chef members and to be the voice of the culinary industry in its fight against childhood hunger, malnutrition and obesity.